 - All peer-reviewed, published literature (post-1940) that impacts planthopper nomenclature (species descriptions, revisionary taxonomy, phylogenetics), including host, parasite, or other biotic interactions (endosymbionts, plant-pathogen vectors, etc.), physiology, toxicology, and so on.
 Literature that provides geographic records (i.e., lists of species) or host records (lists of species from plants) are explicitly included.

-- Lately I have begun to include papers on Dryinidae, Mymaridae, Pteromalidae, Eulophidae, Strepsiptera, etc., where planthoppers serve as hosts AND the host is explicitly mentioned.
-(Papers where the host is not noted are not included).
+- Lately, I have begun to include papers on Dryinidae, Mymaridae, Pteromalidae, Eulophidae, Strepsiptera, etc., where planthoppers serve as hosts AND the host is explicitly mentioned.
+(Papers on these taxa where the host is not noted are not included).
 This effort is nascent, so a lot has been missed, so far.

 - I am now including literature on planthopper-vectored plant diseases if the vector is mentioned.

 - All published primary literature where a planthopper name is in the paper title or keywords.

-- All phylogenetic works including the Hemiptera that include references to planthoppers (even when they are the outgroup), although I may exclude papers treating insects on (e.g.,) the ordinal level, especially where planthoppers are not explicitly mentioned.
+- All phylogenetic works including the Hemiptera which include references to planthoppers (even when they are the outgroup), although I may exclude papers treating insects on (e.g.,) the ordinal level, especially where planthoppers are not explicitly mentioned.

 - Discussion of planthoppers in the context of a biological phenomenon (e.g., on migration, wing polymorphism, or as plant pathogen vectors).
 Papers that merely mention a planthopper species are generally not included (at least not intentionally).